 After the Biodôme, we decided to take a walk around Rue St Catherine, through Chinatown, and then to Old Montreal.

-Montreal can make a great road trip destination with kids!
+Montreal can make a great road trip destination when traveling with kids!